An exploration of the first London stage production of Jane Austen’s Emma

 My copy of the book has no illustrations other than its frontispiece, shown below.
 The Robinson Crusoe depicted seems decidedly older than the young man described in the text.

-In the next blog, I will discuss some later 19th century editions of Robinson Crusoe that I have in my collection.
+In the next blog postings, I will discuss some other 19th century editions of Robinson Crusoe that I have in my collection.

 Many of the heroic boy’s adventure novels of the Victorian and Edwardian eras owe their existence to the influence of Robinson Crusoe, even though it was certainly not originally written as a stirring adventure story for boys.
-In this post, I will discuss Robinson Crusoe and how it came to be in the form that many of us are now very familiar with, as a book for younger readers.
-In subsequent posts, I will explore the influence of Robinson Crusoe on later authors.
+In this post, I will discuss Robinson Crusoe and how it came to be in the form that many of us are now very familiar with.
+In subsequent posts, I will explore how Robinson Crusoe became a children’s book and will examine the influence of Robinson Crusoe on later authors.

 The First Edition